The Cheetahmen

-The Cheetahmen is a video game series created by Active Enterprises featuring three anthropomorphic cheetahs.
+The Cheetahmen is a video game series created by Active Enterprises starring three anthropomorphic cheetahs.
 It was introduced in 1991, as part of the Action 52 multi-game cartridge for the NES.
-It is notable for its main theme, as it was later used as the music for the first level in Cat Mario, as well as its extremely low quality, often being cited as one of the worst video games of all time.
-The Cheetahmen also appear in an unpublished sequel for the NES (Cheetahmen II), and an obscure Sega Genesis title that was simply called "The Cheetahmen".
+It is notable for its main theme, as it was later used as the overworld music in Cat Mario, as well as its extremely low quality, often being cited as one of the worst video games of all time.
+The Cheetahmen also appear in an unpublished sequel for the NES, Cheetahmen II, and a Sega Genesis title that was again called The Cheetahmen.
 Cheetahmen III was in development in 1994 for a prototype handheld console by Active Enterprises but is now considered vaporware.

-It was likely made to be a franchise similar to ones such as Kevin Eastman and Peter Laird's Teenage Mutant Ninja Turtles, which it shares similar elements with; namely, the protagonists being mutated animals named after famous gods in Greek mythology, like how the latter has mutated turtles named after Italian renaissance artists.
-However, due to Active Enterprises closing in 1994, nothing else came of the name beyond three games that were planned for the series, with the third one being on a new console called the Action Gamemaster.
+It was likely made to be a franchise similar to ones such as Kevin Eastman and Peter Laird's Teenage Mutant Ninja Turtles, with which it shares elements: for example, the protagonists being mutated animals named after famous gods in Greek mythology is similar to how the latter has mutated turtles named after Italian Renaissance artists.

 Plot

-A man called the "Action Gamemaster" is depicted in the first Cheetahmen game's intro sequence, which serves as a framing device.
-The man is shown playing a video game when he is abruptly pulled into his television by a robotic arm and meets the Cheetahmen.
+A boy called the "Action Gamemaster" is depicted in the first Cheetahmen game's intro sequence, which serves as a framing device.
+The boy is shown playing a video game when he is abruptly pulled into his television by a robotic arm and meets the Cheetahmen.
 He is never referred to again during the game or in subsequent Cheetahmen titles, although the manual implies that he transforms into the characters, one after another.

 A backstory is provided in a comic book that was included with the Action 52 NES cartridge.
-A mad scientist named Dr. Morbis kills a mother cheetah while on a safari in Africa and takes its three cubs to his laboratory.
+A mad scientist named Dr. Morbis kills a mother cheetah while on a safari in Africa and takes her three cubs to his laboratory.
 Subjected to genetic experimentation, the cubs transform into human-cheetah hybrids who eventually turn on Dr. Morbis after gaining awareness of his true nature and future plans.
 Dr. Morbis responds by creating an army of various human-animal hybrids (known as "Sub-Humans") to counter the threat posed by the self-aware Cheetahmen.
 Dr. Morbis does not appear during gameplay, though other villains from the comic book do appear.
 The Genesis game provides a slightly different premise where the Cheetamen must rescue cheetah cubs from Dr. Morbis.